safaeazz/valence_arousal_pred_videos/README.md

 - save_data: for saving the data in a binary file
 - utils.py: include all the used librairies/files
 - video_dataset: used to create liris dataset in a Dataset class.

+[7] Du Tran, Lubomir Bourdev, Rob Fergus, Lorenzo Torresani, and Manohar Paluri.Learning spatiotemporal features with 3d convolutional networks.
+In Proceedings of the IEEE international conference on computer vision, pages 4489–4497, 2015.
+[8] Karen Simonyan and Andrew Zisserman.
+Two-stream convolutional networks for action recognition in videos. arXiv preprint arXiv:1406.2199, 2014
+[9] Jeffrey Donahue, Lisa Anne Hendricks, Sergio Guadarrama, Marcus Rohrbach, Subhashini Venugopalan, Kate Saenko, and Trevor Darrell.
+Long-term recurrent convolutional networks for visual recognition and description.
+In Proceedings of the IEEE conference on computer vision and pattern recognition, pages 2625–2634, 2015.